anabrid/Model-1/README.md

 ## Other places to look for

 * Check out http://analogparadigm.com/documentation.html, it contains handbooks and various application notes
-* The Perl5 Reference implementation of the Hybrid Controller serial port client can be found at https://metacpan.org/pod/release/VAXMAN/IO-HyCon-1.3/lib/IO/HyCon.pm
+* The Perl5 Reference implementation of the Hybrid Controller serial port client can be found at https://metacpan.org/pod/release/VAXMAN/IO-HyCon-1.3/lib/IO/HyCon.pm but also [`/software/HC/Perl/IO-HyCon`](software/HC/Perl/IO-HyCon)
 * The Python3 implementation of this particular client can be found at https://github.com/anabrid/pyanalog

 ## Licensing